 Bank coins are a little better option, but banks charge about 5-10% of the cost of gold as a premium.
 Also, since banks do not buy back these gold coins, they have lesser liquidity.
 Bullion bars are a good way of investment, but here, the amount involved is so high that a typical person can only dream of buying a gold bar.

 One of the most efficient ways to invest in gold is through Gold Exchange Traded Funds (ETFs).
 Simply speaking, these are mutual funds that invest only in gold and offer an easy and safe mode to buy gold.
 The charges are comparatively more minor, and one can access the gold electronically.
 The only disadvantage is that you never get to “see” your gold in physical form.

 3. Ensure the purity of gold

-Whether buying gold jewellery or physical gold, it’s always better to be safe than sorry.
-So, avoid buying gold from small jewellers and unorganized markets.
+Whether buying gold jewelry or physical gold, it’s always better to be safe than sorry.
+So, avoid buying gold from small jewelers and unorganized markets.
 Always insist on the Hallmark and BIS mark to be sure of the purity of gold.

 4. As a source of current income

 A limitation of investing in gold is that gold does not offer any current income in whatever form you invest.
 The only exception to this rule is if you opt for the dividend option in the gold ETFs.
 If gold is held in physical form, it involves cash outflow in locker charges for keeping the gold safely.